 During the Easter holidays the boys and I were invited over to Salford Museum and Art Gallery, an attraction that is totally free to the public.
-Despite having visited Manchester several times and enjoying nothing more than a free day out and educational places we hadn’t even heard of the Salford museum and Art Gallery, let alone visited and if I am to be totally honest I think I would have avoided it as the inclusion of Art Gallery in the title makes me think it less of a family friendly hands on museum and more of posh, quiet, artsy farty museum for the older, wealthier clientele and a place I wouldn’t be able to relax with my kids.
+Despite having visited Manchester several times and enjoying nothing more than a free day out and educational places we hadn’t even heard of the Salford museum and Art Gallery, let alone visited.
+And, if I am to be totally honest, I think I would have avoided it before simply because of the inclusion of words Art Gallery in the title, which makes me think it less of a family friendly hands on museum and more of posh, quiet, artsy farty museum for the older, wealthier clientele and a place I wouldn’t be able to relax with my kids.

-When we arrived we were given a map and told what was where and the kids were also given an interactive worksheet to complete whilst going round, which I always think is a good idea as it keep them busy when you’re reading all the information, again this sheet is free for everyone so if your aren’t offered one just ask at reception.
+When we arrived we were given a map and told what was where and the kids were also given an interactive worksheet to complete whilst going round.
+I always think is a good idea as it keeps them busy when you’re reading all the information, again this sheet is free for everyone so if your aren’t offered one just ask at reception.

 At the entrance to Lark Hill Place is a dressing up station full of Victorian clothing that the kids (and adults) can try on if they wish as well as a few interactive activity cards.
 We chose to do these after we had explored the street ourselves which I think was the best way to do it as when it asked them to find certain places they had a better idea as to where they were going and what they were looking for.
 The activities are a great way to embed a bit of extra learning to the day in a fun way too.
 For example one card asked us to create a window display which meant the boys have to use the props available to them and really think about how they would position them but they are also found some old fashioned weighing scales here and had fun weighing the various items and working out what weighed the most and what weighed the least.